redhat-nfvpe/clearwater-rpm/README.md

    you may want to mount that directory somewhere spacious.)
 3. Or, use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
 Just run `vagrant up`, and then `vagrant ssh` to login.
 The build scripts are in the `scripts` directory within the virtual machine.
-(Note that you will need the VirtualBox Guest Additions.
+(Note that you may need the VirtualBox Guest Additions.
 Install them automatically via a plugin: `vagrant plugin install vagrant-vbguest`.)

 Once the build process starts, go make yourself a cup of tea, because it's going to take a while